Nolan Arenado Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Phillies pitching staff ranks 12th in MLB.
+- The Phillies pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the ninth-ranked team ERA across all league pitching staffs (4.00).
+- The Phillies have the ninth-ranked team ERA among all league pitching staffs (3.96).

-- Phillies pitchers combine to give up 143 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to give up 145 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- In his last outing on Saturday against the Washington Nationals, the left-hander tossed six innings, allowing two earned runs while surrendering seven hits.
+- The right-hander's last time out came on Monday against the San Francisco Giants, when he went seven innings, surrendering two earned runs while giving up seven hits.

-- In 12 games this season, the 26-year-old has a 3.36 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .224 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.